electron/governance/wg-community-safety/README.md

 - Approval of adding and removing Slack Owners / Admins.
 - Adding and removing Slack members.
     - Non governance members are multi channel guests.
-- Dealing with CoC issues that happen during events, in Slack, and on GitHub.
+- Dealing with Code of Conduct issues that happen during events, in Slack, and on GitHub.
 - Banning GitHub users on repos and issues.
 - Helping arbitrate disagreements between contributors.